 * Finance minister plays down possible stake sales

-* Funds could go to other industries - government source
+* Funds could be invested in other industries -govt source

 By Geert De Clercq and Jean-Baptiste Vey

 PARIS, April 15 (Reuters) - The French government could raise as much as 4.2 billion euros ($5.50 billion) by trimming its stakes in utilities EDF and GDF Suez, money it may invest in other industries to help invigorate the ailing economy.

 Without naming either company, French industry minister Arnaud Montebourg on Sunday raised the possibility of reducing the state shareholding in electricity utility EDF to 75 percent from 84.4 percent, and the stake in gas utility GDF Suez to 33 percent from 36.7 percent.

 “We are in the process of looking at what would be possible,” a senior government source said.

 The source added that the objective would not be to fill holes in state coffers but to invest in new industries.

 In March, France raised nearly half a billion euros from the sale of a 3.12 percent stake in aerospace group Safran with a view to inject the funds into small businesses.
 The sale left the state with 27 percent in the firm.

 Countries across Europe, including Italy and France, are sitting on billions of dollars worth of assets, which could be used to limit unpopular spending cuts or to invest in other areas of their flagging economies.